Quicksaver/React-User-Cards-Sample/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) v1.4.0 on Node.js v8.4.0 (npm v5.3.0).

 ## Installation
 Clone the git repo locally.
-Then `cd` into it and run `npm install` to install all necessary extra dependencies:
+Then `cd` into it and run `npm install` to install all dependencies.
+Dependencies not part of create-react-app that will also be installed:
 - leaflet v1.2.0
 - react-leaflet v1.6.1
 - react-router-dom v4.1.2